 How Is The Noise Level of A Mixer Grinder?

 A mixer grinder is one of the noisiest appliances in a kitchen.
-It makes 80-100dB noise.
+It makes 80-100dB of noise.
 Even Philips Silent Mixer Grinder makes noise in this range.

 In our tests, we found Prestige Deluxe and Sujata Dynamix have the most tolerable noise.
-Hamilton Beach and Bosch are the noisiest.
+Hamilton Beach and Bosch Truemixx are the noisiest.

 Related reading: Can You Reduce A Mixer Grinder’s Noise?